 Head Start is a national program administered by the Office of Head Start within the Administration on Children, Youth and Families, Administration for Children and Families (ACF), Department of Health and Human Services (DHHS).
 Head Start programs provide comprehensive developmental services for low-income children from birth to entry into elementary school.

-Head Start is currently funded at over $6.8 billion and serves more than 909,000 low-income children and families nationwide.
+Head Start is currently funded at over $7.5 billion and serves nearly one million low-income children and families nationwide.
 The program is child-centered, family-focused, comprehensive, and community-based.
 Head Start services are designed to address developmental goals for children, employment and self-sufficiency goals for adults, and support for parents in their work and child-caring roles.

 Head Start is a direct federal-to-local program administered by over 1,600 locally based public or private organizations, called "grantees," across the country.

 The ACF recognized the important role of states in the development and implementation of policies and initiatives that affect low-income families and their children.
 Because of its federal-to-local funding, Head Start programs were often not included in policy and implementation discussions at the state level.
 As a result, Collaboration Office grants were developed to create a visible presence for Head Start at the state level and to assist in the development of multi-agency and public-private partnerships among Head Start and other interested stakeholders.

 Why is collaboration between Head Start and state programs important?